flashcatcloud/n9e-helm/README.md

 #### Configure the external URL

 The external URL for nightingale web service is used to visit web service of nightingale

-1. populate the docker/helm commands showed on portal
-2. populate the token service URL returned to docker/notary client

 Format: `protocol://domain[:port]`.
 Usually: